Online counselling is a convenient way of accessing the support you need, at a time and place to suit you.

 We conduct many of our relationships online and we naturally interact with friends and even strangers through a variety of social media.
 So accessing counselling online is fast becoming a natural thing to do with the development of online security and increased access to the internet for people across the globe.

-Before we get started it's important to ensure if you are engaging in online therapy (both counselling and coaching) that you have the same level of confidentiality as if you were visiting me in my consultation room.
+Before we get started it's important to ensure if you are engaging in online therapy that you have the same level of confidentiality as if you were visiting me in my consultation room.
 Often online we can be quite relaxed about what we share but when it comes to personal information, it's something I take seriously.
 So please do take a few moments to read through my informed consent before you contact me.

 A Few Questions: